Darren Criss: Other projects

 Criss is an investor and partner of The Motley, a California-based men's grooming e-tailer.
 Criss is a co-founder of Elsie Fest, a music festival which features Broadway and pop music acts.
 The first annual show was held on September 27, 2015, in New York City.

 Advocacy and charity work

-Criss is an advocate for LGBT rights, and is an active supporter of The Trevor Project, the leading national organization focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth.
+Criss is an advocate for LGBT rights and is an active supporter of The Trevor Project, the leading national organization focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth.
 Criss is the recipient of Variety's Power of Youth Philanthropy award for his contributions to The Trevor Project.

 Criss has been a spokesperson for various organizations, including Rock the Vote and the Foundation for New American Musicals.

 Criss recorded the Bob Dylan song "New Morning", featuring his brother, Chuck Criss, for Amnesty International.
 It was part of the compilation album Chimes of Freedom: Songs of Bob Dylan Honoring 50 Years of Amnesty International, released on January 24, 2012.

 Criss has performed at various charity benefits including American Conservatory Theater, AIDS Project Los Angeles, New Conservatory Theatre Center, Toys for Tots, City of Hope National Medical Center, Motion Picture & Television Fund, Public School Arts, MusiCares Foundation, The Old Vic, UCLA's Jonsson Comprehensive Cancer Center, Big Brothers Big Sisters of America, Young Storytellers Foundation, and the Elizabeth Glaser Pediatric AIDS Foundation.

 Personal life

 In January 2018, Criss announced he was engaged to Mia Swier, his girlfriend of seven and a half years.
 They married on February 16, 2019.
-In October 2021, they announced they were expecting their first child, a daughter born in April 2022.
+The couple's first child, a daughter, was born in April 2022.
+Their second child, a son, was born in June 2024.